Becoming vested is a crucial milestone in your NYSLRS membership.

 You become vested after you earn enough years of service credit.
 Once you’re vested, you have earned the right to receive a retirement benefit, even if you leave public employment before retirement.

 As of April 9, 2022, Tier 5 and 6 members only need five years of service credit to be vested.
 This affects members of both the Employees’ Retirement System (ERS) and the Police and Fire Retirement System (PFRS).
-Previously, Tier 5 and 6 members needed 10 years of service to be eligible for a service retirement benefit (the new legislation does not change eligibility for disability retirement benefits that are established by your retirement plan).
+Previously, Tier 5 and 6 members needed ten years of service to be eligible for a service retirement benefit (the new legislation does not change eligibility for disability retirement benefits that are established by your retirement plan).

 This legislation did not change Tier 5 or 6 benefit rules such as how long you must contribute, your pension benefit calculation, your full retirement age, reductions to retire early or the cost to purchase previous service.
 However, additional new legislation may affect contribution rates for some Tier 6 members.
-Information about this legislation will be posted on our blog when it becomes available.

 Tier 5 and 6 members who left public employment with five or more years of service and did not withdraw their membership are now considered to be vested.

-If you were a Tier 5 or 6 member and have been off the payroll for more than seven years prior to April 9, 2022, your membership is considered withdrawn and terminated.
+If you were a Tier 5 or 6 member and were off the payroll for more than seven years prior to April 9, 2022, your membership is considered withdrawn and terminated.
 You would need to return to payroll and reinstate your withdrawn membership in order to be eligible for five-year vesting.

 All Members — When Will I Be Vested?